-We’ve seen that notation provides a means of specifying certain things about a set of sounds, and global notation aims to let you specify just the things you want to (see Getting started with global notation).
+We’ve seen that notation provides a means of specifying certain things about a set of sounds, and global notation aims to let you specify just the things you want to (see Specifying the information you want).
 To notate some music in global notation, the first decision to make is whether you want to specify what is making the sounds.
 It might be a musical instrument, a human voice, a computer, a pre-recorded sample, an animal, the wind, or anything else that can produce sound.
 We’ll refer to anything that produces sound as a “sound source.”

 Composers usually intend their music to be performed by particular instruments and voice types, and specify the sound sources in their scores.
 But this has not always been the case.
 A lot of Renaissance music was advertised as “apt for voices or viols,” meaning that it could be either sung or played on bowed instruments.
 Similarly, if we are discussing a melody that exists in many different vocal and instrumental arrangements, or a musical figure or formula that occurs in various pieces for different instruments, then we might want to notate the melody or figure without specifying sound sources.

 For a score of a particular piece or performance, however, we will probably want to specify the sound sources.
 We can do so at any desired level of specificity.
 A vocal part, for instance, can be specified as broadly as “voice,” more specifically as “female voice” or “mezzo soprano,” or most specifically of all by naming an individual singer or opera character.
 Musical instruments can be named specifically (e.g. “cello”) or described more generally in terms of either organological categories (e.g. “bowed lute”) or functional roles (e.g. “bass instrument”).
 (The freedom to choose not only whether to specify something or not, but how specifically to do so, is built into global notation for all other parameters as well.)